pguiden-pal/2024-REFUGE-seed-removal/full-seed-removal/main_analysis.md

     ##
     ## $contrasts
     ##  contrast                                                 odds.ratio    SE  df
-    ##  bison Inverts / no bison Inverts                              1.191 0.514 Inf
+    ##  Bison Inverts / No bison Inverts                              1.191 0.514 Inf
-    ##  bison Inverts / bison Rodents and Inverts                     1.472 0.720 Inf
+    ##  Bison Inverts / Bison Rodents and Inverts                     1.472 0.720 Inf
-    ##  bison Inverts / no bison Rodents and Inverts                  0.530 0.229 Inf
+    ##  Bison Inverts / No bison Rodents and Inverts                  0.530 0.229 Inf
-    ##  no bison Inverts / bison Rodents and Inverts                  1.236 0.538 Inf
+    ##  No bison Inverts / Bison Rodents and Inverts                  1.236 0.538 Inf
-    ##  no bison Inverts / no bison Rodents and Inverts               0.445 0.153 Inf
+    ##  No bison Inverts / No bison Rodents and Inverts               0.445 0.153 Inf
-    ##  bison Rodents and Inverts / no bison Rodents and Inverts      0.360 0.155 Inf
+    ##  Bison Rodents and Inverts / No bison Rodents and Inverts      0.360 0.155 Inf
     ##  null z.ratio p.value
     ##     1   0.404  0.9777
     ##     1   0.791  0.8586